OpenMarket – May 31, 2021

 This is a landmark change for the A2P SMS messaging industry.
-Every US business that currently relies on shared US short codes and old-style US long codes to communicate with their audiences could be affected.
+Every US business that has relied on shared US short codes and long codes to communicate with their audiences could be affected.

 So here’s an update – including everything we’re able to share – based on our ongoing conversations with all the major US carriers.